Chris-Carty/React-Facebook-Clone/README.md

 Live Website: https://sad-leavitt-b56e2b.netlify.app/

-React Facebook clone, personallearning project.
+React Facebook clone, personal learning project.

 Includes Google Auth sign in & the ability to submit posts (which are stored on a firestore database).